brutimus/seanstoops.com/src/render/posts/2016-01-24-sprinter-purchase.html.md

 *This post is not intended to be any form of financial advice.
 Your van purchase is your decision.
 I will simply outline my own experience which turned out pretty well.
 Good luck! =)*

+I began my search for an upgrade by looking at a few options -- everything from a Honda Element to an Astro Van, a Chevy Express to a Ford Econoline.
+Friends of mine had VW Westfalia vans and I knew those were not my cup of tea.
+A Sprinter van was certainly not in my budget I assumed.

-At the beginning of my search for a van, the average price tag on the Craigslist listing I saw left me pretty disenchanted with the idea.
+Everything on my list let me down for various reasons: too small, too fuel inefficient, too incapable.
+The idea of a Sprinter came coming around, but the average price tag on the Craigslist listing I found left me pretty disenchanted with the idea.
 I expected the prices to be higher than your average Astro van, but seeing old, rusted out, 300k mileage vans still listed for $20,000 was a shock.
-Luckily, these price tags only reflects the sellers hopes and dreams, not necessarily reality.

-With a little persistence, planning and organization I began to see a more realistic picture of what a good condition van could be had for.

-***
+After a month or so of casual searching the usual places -- eBay, Craigslist, etc. --  I began to realize the wide margin between the listing price and the sale price.
+Lower prices could be found, but they don't last long.

 In order to keep the dizzying combinations of year models, mileage, conditions, locations, etc. straight, I wrote them all down in a spreadsheet.
 Once I had a few listed, I could begin to form a picture of what to expect to pay and which ones were the clear outliers.

 <iframe src="https://docs.google.com/spreadsheets/d/1wLSHUxmwWS71NWYM_TyFpWd3dckQvB5Y8OPNsOyA6uU/pubhtml?gid=0&amp;single=true&amp;widget=false&amp;chrome=false&amp;headers=false" style="width:100%;height:400px;"></iframe>

+A deal that fit my criteria eventually popped up on the [sprinter forums](http://sprinter-source.com) -- a 2004 Dodge Sprinter, 242,000 miles, minimal rust and great interior for $6,000 flat.
+The owner was an active member of the forums which allowed me to see all the issues he had and how he fixed them.
+He appeared to be an upstanding and honest guy, so I decided to jump on the offer he made me.

+After a $400 plane ticket and a 2,700 mile drive, I was back home with my shiny, albeit bug-splattered, cargo van.

 ***

+#### Resources

 The three sites I used for the majority of my search were: